askjervold/tournament-buddy/README.md

 Tournament Buddy aims to be a helpful web app for setting up and running small Magic: the Gathering tournaments.

-**DISCLAIMER:** The app is still very much a work in progress, but despite currently looking even worse the WER, it contains all necessary features to run a small tournament (see features below).
+**DISCLAIMER:** The app is still very much a work in progress, but contains all necessary features to run a small tournament (see features below).

 ## Available features